 Staring at… us!

 It’s as if we are one of Herod’s agents of death, and we have found her.
 She glares at us in horror. …

 This Christmas, by all means remember the angels and the shepherds and the magi and the little boy-child Jesus in his manger.
 But also remember this mother and her child on the streets of Bethlehem.
 And remember that the coming of the Christ was to set in train a revolution of love and justice that would eventually sweep away all tyrants and free all victims and end all wars.

 Any one of us could be one of those agents of Herod.
 That’s what I think about when I look into her face.
 I could be her child’s killer.
-If we’re capable of heroic virtue, we’re as capable of terrible evil.
+We’re capable of heroic virtue, but we’re also capable of terrible evil.
 This is Jordan Peterson’s point when he cautions against being too self-assured that you would be on the side of the Allies and not the Axis powers.

 Christ’s appearance in the world was consequential from the earliest moments.
 And we see in Herod (and in ourselves) how the human heart reacts to the prospect of the King of Peace, and a new order that transcends our vanities.
 We have the capacity to act violently, brutally.